 This cash will help see you through, and help you face whatever lies ahead.

 A decent pot of savings will provide an important buffer against periods of insecurity.
 It will mean you will still be able to pay your rent or mortgage, and afford essentials, such as food and utility bills.

 Without this cushion in place, you risk facing financial disaster.

-Slotting money away for the future may seem very challenging in the current climate, but you don’t need to save huge amounts to make a real difference over time.
+Slotting money away for the future may seem very challenging in the current climate, with so many demands on our cash, but the good news is, you don’t need to save huge amounts to make a real difference over time.

 As a rule of thumb, you should look to have the equivalent of between three and six months’ worth of living expenses put aside.

 To work out how much you need, tot up all your essential outgoings, and multiply this by the number of months.